 • WTR is also a mentoring program.
 Tutor/Mentors become role models, cheerleaders, and trusted friends who build a student's confidence.

-Are you ready to become a Wright to Read volunteer and mentor?
+Are you ready to become a Wright to Read Tutor/Mentor?

 If you would like to become a tutor/mentor please contact Jamie Barter, Wright to Read Program Coordinator, at firstname.lastname@example.org